crowdfavorite-mirrors/wp-really-simple-facebook-twitter-share-buttons/readme.txt

 = News =

-*New* in version 2.7:
+*New* in version 2.9:

-* Support for translations
+* Pinterest button complete rewrite
+* Pinterest button fallback: when no media is found, shows the multiple image selector
-* Italian translation
+* Code cleaning

 = Reference =